 NOTE: Pending approval, the Infant Mental Health Graduate Certificate Program in Advanced Practice Nursing requirements will change effective for cohorts entering Autumn 2014.
 If you began the program in Autumn 2013, please refer to our archived web page for information pertaining to your cohort.
 Please see below for a comparison of previous requirements and new requirements.
 Please review our FAQ about program changes.

 Develop specialty skills in the interdisciplinary field of infant and early childhood mental health.
 This four-quarter part-time graduate certificate employs flexible online distance education to accommodate the schedules of working professionals.

 Scope of Training

-- Contributing factors to the development of psychopathology in children aged 3 and under
+- Contributing factors to the development of psychopathology in children from birth to three

-You will learn how to infuse infant and early childhood mental health principles into your daily practice settings while expanding your professional network.
-You will earn 18 graduate credits upon completing the certificate.
-You also have the option of taking the first three classes individually without enrolling in the certificate program.
+Learn how to infuse infant and early childhood mental health principles into your daily practice while expanding your professional network.
+Earn transcripted graduate credits upon completing the certificate.
+Apply knowledge to enhance your clinical practice.

-Graduate degree or student currently matriculated in a graduate degree program at UW
+Graduate degree or current matriculation in a graduate degree program at the University of Washington

 Who Should Apply

-Professionals from a variety of training backgrounds, including nursing, education, medicine, occupational/physical therapy, psychology, social work, and speech and hearing sciences.
+Professionals from a variety of training backgrounds, including nursing, education, primary care, early intervention (including occupational therapy, physical therapy, speech-language pathology), psychology and social work.